konstantinosalatzas/bdn2csv/README.md

 # bdn2csv

-bdn2csv is a Python parser to convert SAS Business Data Network (BDN) XML Export file to CSV Import file
+bdn2csv is a Python parser that converts SAS Business Data Network (BDN) XML Export file to CSV Import file

 As the SAS Business Data Network (BDN) can be:
 * imported from XML or CSV file, but